 |

 Silas Brenton is an unscrupulous doctor, overcharging his unsuspecting patients.
 When his iIl-gotten gains are discovered by the Board of Review, he is barred from practicing in New York.
-He travels to California, where he sets himself up as a pIastic surgeon to the rich and famous...despite his lack of qualifications.
-Brenton gives washed-up actresses "face Iifts" that Iead to paralysis.
-Amid outcry, he agrees to fix the crippIed Iegs of the wealthy Mrs. Finn in an attempt to save his reputation.
-But instead the woman's Iegs must be amputated after the botched operation.
-Now the crooked doctor who has brought suffering to so many is being hunted by the police...as weIl as the broken Mrs. Finn, who won't rest untiI Brenton dies at her hands...
+He traveIs to California, where he sets himseIf up as a pIastic surgeon to the rich and famous...despite his Iack of quaIifications.
+Brenton gives washed-up actresses "face lifts" that lead to paraIysis.
+Amid outcry, he agrees to fix the crippIed legs of the wealthy Mrs. Finn in an attempt to save his reputation.
+But instead the woman's legs must be amputated after the botched operation.
+Now the crooked doctor who has brought suffering to so many is being hunted by the police...as well as the broken Mrs. Finn, who won't rest untiI Brenton dies at her hands...

 |